hackerspacesg/hackerspace.sg/contents/membership/_index/main.markdown

 HackerspaceSG welcomes infrequent visitors and foreign travellers.
 Guests are invited to drop by whenever members are present.

-If you would like to visit HackerspaceSG but do not know a member, please let us know via [Facebook](https://www.facebook.com/hackerspacesg), [IRC](irc://irc.freenode.net/hackerspacesg), or the [mailing list](https://groups.google.com/forum/#!forum/hackerspacesg).
-Alternatively, come visit us at any of the public events listed on our [calendar](/calendar).
 ### Best times to visit

 Members are usually around in the space between 2pm to 6pm, and 9pm to midnight, on most days.
 Some members also go out semi-regularly for dinner between 8pm to 9pm on most days.

+If you would like to visit HackerspaceSG but do not know a member, please let us know via [Facebook](https://www.facebook.com/hackerspacesg), [IRC](irc://irc.freenode.net/hackerspacesg) (response might be slow), or the [mailing list](https://groups.google.com/forum/#!forum/hackerspacesg).
+Alternatively, come visit us at any of the public events listed on our [calendar](/calendar).

 ## Personal Belongings